Yes-Theory-Fam/yestheory.family/CONTRIBUTING.md

 ## Requirements

-To work on this project, you will need the following things
+To work on this project, you will need the following things:

 1. [Docker](https://docker.com) for running a database and typesense locally
 2. A [Discord application](https://discord.com/developers/applications)